Contact us to plan your Travel!

 We use professional Nauticam underwater camera housings and multiple, off-camera, underwater lighting systems to create technically complex and artistic images: an underwater photographic studio.

-The incredibly technical aspect of our underwater trash the dress photography means each photographer needs at least one assistant for lighting alone.
+The incredibly technical aspect of our underwater wedding photography and trash the dress sessions means each photographer needs at least one assistant for lighting alone.
 When working with water and electronics anything can happen!
-We also have 2 sets of everything: cameras, housings and lights so nothing can stop your photoshoot.

 Avoid Wardrobe Malfunctions